-Viacom, AT&T negotiations weigh on possible CBS tie-up: Sources
+Viacom, AT&T negotiations weigh on possible CBS tie-up: sources

 Dropping the CBS broadcast network and NFL games would be disastrous to AT&T, and they may end up paying more for Viacom channels through CBS, analysts have said.

-Losing Viacom will also weaken AT&T's leverage as it faces Walt Disney Co and Fox later this year.
+Losing Viacom will also weaken AT&T's leverage as it faces Walt Disney Co later this year, according to Mitchelson.